TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-georestore.md

 * **No error but restore is taking longer than expected**

   * Restore operations are resource intensive and are a size of data operation.
-To get better performance it is possible to restore to a higher service objective and scale the the database down after restore has completed.
+To get better performance it is possible to restore to a higher service objective and scale the database down after restore has completed.
   * If you are restoring into an elastic pool you will get the best performance if you limit the number of concurrent restores into the same pool.

 * **I want to restore an existing .bak file**

   * Single Azure SQL databases and elastic pools do not allow restoring from provided .bak files.
-The recommendation is to use [.bacpac files for importing](https://docs.microsoft.com/azure/sql-database/sql-database-export?WT.mc_id=pid:13491:sid:32688668).
+The recommendation is to use [.Bacpac files for importing](https://docs.microsoft.com/azure/sql-database/sql-database-export?WT.mc_id=pid:13491:sid:32688668).
   * Azure SQL Database Managed instance does support [native restore](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-get-started-restore?WT.mc_id=pid:13491:sid:32688668) from .bak files

 ## **Recommended Documents**